 Create a ‘retreat’ for your child’s therapy sessions

-Set-up a private room and a comfortable chair for your child.
-If closing the door simply isn’t working, consider other spaces that could be converted into a private space for your child’s next therapy session.
+Set up a private room and a comfortable chair for your child.
+If closing the door simply isn’t working, consider other spaces that could be converted into private spaces for your child’s next therapy session.
 For example, is the bathroom an option, or perhaps the garden?
 If you have a car, would you consider allowing your child to sit in the backseat with the windows down?

 Find a pair of headphones that comfortably fit your child’s head for better sound quality and remember that the sound is more important than the picture.
 For good picture quality during video sessions, make sure that light is not shining directly on the screen.
 Lighting your child from behind the screen is always best.

 Use a phone rather than a desktop computer